munificent/craftinginterpreters/book/parsing-expressions.md

 ^code primary-error (5 before, 1 after)

-With that, all that remains in the parser is to define an entrypoint method to kick it off.
+With that, all that remains in the parser is to define an initial method to kick it off.
 It's called, naturally enough, `parse()`:

 ^code parse